skalarproduktraum/phd-thesis/chapters/rendering.md

 By using the _hsdis_ utility of the Java Development Kit, it is possible to glimpse into the assembly code that gets generated by the JVM, after passing the flags `-XX:+UnlockDiagnosticVMOptions -XX:+PrintAssembly` to the JVM on startup.

-In the loop case, we arrive at very inefficient assembly containing a lot of jumps, but also AVX512 SIMD (single instruction, multiple data) instructions (see Figure \ref{fig:MMloop}) — although they are only scalar operations, while ideally they'd be vectorised.
+In the loop case, we arrive at very inefficient assembly containing a lot of jumps, but also AVX512 SIMD (single instruction, multiple data) instructions mixed with SSE SIMD instructions — although they are only scalar operations, while ideally they'd be vectorised.
+In addition, the mixing of AVX and SSE registers incurs a performance penalty (the assembly is not shown here due to its length).
 In contrast, the FMA-based and unrolled loop version (see Figures \ref{fig:MMfma} and \ref{fig:MMunrolled}) yield better assembly code with less jumps, and more AVX512 commands, leading to less CPU cycles needed for the matrix multiplication.
 The AVX512 commands however operate only on the 128bit SSE registers (`xmm0-15`), while for optimal performance they should use the 512bit AVX512 registers `zmm0-31`, or at least the 256bit AVX registers `ymm0-15`.

 \begin{figure*}
     \includegraphics{MM_fma.pdf}